INN/deploy-tools/docs/deploy.md

 fab staging branch:staging deploy
 ```

+Merge the staging branch into the master branch.
+This can be done by [opening a pull request](https://help.github.com/articles/creating-a-pull-request/) on GitHub from the staging branch into the master branch, and subsequently [merging it](https://help.github.com/articles/merging-a-pull-request/).
+This can also be done by checking out master on your local computer, pulling changes from upstream, then merging the staging branch.

-After **merging the staging branch into the master branch**, you should deploy the master branch to the staging environment to make sure that the post-merge master branch is functioning as expected.
+After merging staging into master, you should deploy the master branch to the staging environment to make sure that the post-merge master branch is functioning as expected.
 Changes may have been made in the master branch that negate the changes made on staging, or that cause conflicts.
-So deploy master to staging:
+Therefore, deploy master to staging:

 ```
 workon largo